OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 ~~~~

 With this modification it's now possible for the computational part of one
-block to operate simulataneously as the data transfer of another.
+block to operate simultaneously as the data transfer of another.
 The developer
 should now experiment with varying block sizes to determine what the optimal
 value is on the architecture of interest.
 It's important to note however that
 on some architectures the cost of creating an asynchronous queue the first time